 Skip to main content

 Whilst in the western world, we celebrate New Year on 31st December, Lunar New Year (otherwise known as Chinese New Year) follows the moon’s cycle, meaning it begins on different days each year.
-In 2023, the celebrations start on 22nd January and run for 15 days, with the first day being the most important.
-Every year welcomes a new animal, each attributed with symbols that hold meaning for what’s to come in the year ahead, and 2023 is the year of the rabbit, a symbol of peace, prosperity and strength in China.
-Whether you want to chow down on oodles of noodles, take a tai chi class, or attend the biggest Chinese New Year parade outside of Asia, there are many places you can ring in the year of the rabbit in the city.
-Here’s our guide on how to celebrate Chinese New Year in London.
+In 2024, the celebrations start on 10th February and run for 16 days, with the first day being the most important.
+Every year welcomes a new animal, each attributed with symbols that hold meaning for what’s to come in the year ahead, and 2024 is the year of the dragon, a symbol of good luck, health and strength in China.
+Whether you want to chow down on oodles of noodles, take a tai chi class, or attend the biggest Lunar New Year parade outside of Asia, there are many places you can ring in the year of the dragon in the city.
+Here’s our guide on how to celebrate Lunar New Year in London.

 (WA = Wheelchair Accessible)